ecarnovsky/blog/README.md

 # My Blog
 This is going to be my future blog.
 I just started working on it on 2/13/24 so please check back at a later date to see it finished!

-You can also see it in its current state [here](https://blog-2x70.onrender.com/) (It may take a minute to load).
+You can also see it in its current state [here](https://blog-2x70.onrender.com/) (It will likely take a minute to load).